Can I Take an Education Loan in Second Year? Eligibility, Process & Tips

 2. Unsecured Education Loans

-• No Collateral Required.
+• No collateral required.
 Eligibility is determined by the student's and co-applicant's creditworthiness.

-• Benefits include quick processing and fewer hurdles.
+• Quick processing and fewer documentation hurdles.

 • Best for students with strong academic records but limited family assets.